wedesoft/www.wedesoft.de/_posts/2022-09-21-blue-noise-dithering.md

 ## Phase 3
 In phase 3 the density array DA is recomputed using the boolean negated mask from the previous phase (0 becomes 1 and 1 becomes 0).
-Now the mask is filled with 1 values where the density DA is the highest (clusters of 0s).
+Now the mask is filled with 1 values where the density DA is the highest (clusters of 0s) always updating DA.
 Phase 3 stops when all the values in the mask are 1.
 The corresponding positions in the dither array are set to (M * M) / 2, ..., M * M - 1.